sarfarazit08/CodeRepo/BizTalk/BizTalk Interview Questions and Answers.md

 36. Can the filter be applied to the output from the xml file?

 Yes.
-It can be done by adding a criterion to the select attribute in the element.Filter operators which can be used are:
+It can be done by adding a criterion to the select attribute in the element.
+Filter operators which can be used are:
 	 + =(equal)
 	 + != (not equal)
 	 + greater than